XAVIIIL/Extended_freeform_mod/README.md

 # Extended_freeform_mod
-This mods allow to pick any mutation at character creation. ( Even debug mutations )
+This mod allows to pick any mutation at character creation. ( Even debug mutations )

 **How to Install**